mgimond/Spatial_pre2021/_book/11-Point-Patterns.md

 Density based techniques characterize the pattern in terms of its distribution *vis-a-vis* the study area--a **first-order** property of the pattern.

 <div class="note">
-<p>A <em>first order</em> property of a pattern concerns itself with the variation of the observations' density across a study area.
+<p>A <em>first order</em> property of a pattern concerns itself with the variation of the observations’ density across a study area.
 For example, the distribution of oaks will vary across a landscape based on underlying soil characteristics (resulting in areas having dense clusters of oaks and other areas not).</p>
 </div>
 <br>